 - Accept praise and compliments.
 You do deserve them.
 Do not dismiss them.
 The ‘imposter syndrome’ is very common in all walks of life.
 You do deserve the success you enjoy.

-- If all else fails, fake it.
+- If all else fails, pretend.
 Even if you don’t feel particularly confident, act as if you do.
 You may be pleasantly surprised at how positively this can affect people’s reactions to you.
-There’s also another good reason to practice faking confidence.
-I have also heard it said that the more you practice acting in a confident manner, the more it will increase your inner confidence.
+There’s also another good reason to practice appearing confident.
+Experts tell us that the more you practice acting in a confident manner, the more this will increase your inner confidence.
 Just ensure you don’t come across as arrogant.
 And also be careful you don’t give definitive advice when you are not really confident it is 100% correct.

 Confidence is self-perpetuating.
 Once you have it, you can use it to push yourself to succeed, which will build your confidence even further.